gnames/gnames.nvim/README.md

 Neovim plugin to highlight scientific names in with biological texts.

+## Prerequisites

+1. This plugin requires internet for name verification.

+2. The plugin uses a command line tool [gnfinder].
+You can install with [homebrew] if available on your system, or copy an executable for your operating system according to [instructions][gnfinder install].

+    ```bash
+    brew tap gnames/gn
+    brew install gnfinder
+    ```

 ## Install

 This plugin is compatible with Neovim v0.5 and higher.
 It has a dependency